MikeDacre/lunist/README.md

 checked off in Luna task or add an option where once tasks are sent to LUNA task they disappear from Todoist but I haven't done either yet.

+## Config

+Configuration is in `config/config.sample.yaml`.
+You should copy this to and edit the values to match your needs.
+The API keys are like a password, be careful with them.
+The mapping allows you to set the project to area mapping, the label to goal mapping, and label to duration.
+These allow you to specify what area and goal IDs you want to be automatically assigned via a label.
+Note these are evaluated from beginning to end and you can have many labels but only one project or goal, so the first one is used.

+**Once you are done, move the config file to `~/.lunist.yaml`, alternatively, you can execute the script with the argument `--config ` and your config file path.
+This is the only command line argument accepted, the rest is through the config file.**

+## Running

+Put the package somewhere that is convenient for you and then set a crontab to run however often you want to execute `scripts/main.py`.

 ## Issues and support

 Please feel free to open issues or pull requests but note that I am a medical